On-board Wi-Fi and passenger load displays coming to the New Intercity Fleet

 Firstly, the train sets are to come in 6 car sets or 4 car sets — a departure from the 4 and 8 car set configuration found in the existing fleet.
 According to the contract, the “initial” fleet will consist of:

 - Long trains: 34 long trains consisting of a 4 car and a 6 car unit, and

 - Short trains: 21.5 short trains consisting of 2 x 4 car units each

 This adds up to 512 cars announced, in the initial fleet.
 This will adequately replace the existing 225 V set cars.

 The contract specifies that the short train must have the capacity to carry at least 650 seated passengers plus 345 standing passengers.
 The long train must be able to carry at least 820 seated passengers and 410 standing passengers.

 The contract also requires the passenger seating to “deliver a level of comfort comparable or superior to that offered by the existing TfNSW V-set rolling stock fleet”.

-As was announced, the seating will have a 2+2 configuration rather than the unpopular 2+3 configuration found in the current fleet.
+As was announced, the seating will have a 2+2 configuration rather than the unpopular 2+3 configuration found in the current fleet of H sets (OSCAR).
 Each pair of seats will get at least one USB charging port and a GPO port for charging laptops and other devices.

 Seats must have leg room of at least 750mm, with seat width of at least 480mm.